SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

   1. Click the ellipsis button ("...") in the top-right corner and select *Customize preset*.

-The Template Editor UI consists of the following main components:
+The Template Editor UI consists of the following main components<!--RN 34858-->:

 - Side pane: